cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 <HighlightBox type="warn">

-How is it possible that Alice could reject a game in which she had already played, despite the code preventing that?
-Because the game `0` was created in an earlier version of your code.
+How is it possible that Alice could reject a game she had already played, despite the code preventing that?
+Because game `0` was created in an earlier version of your code.
 This earlier version created **a game without any `.MoveCount`**.
 When you later added the code for rejection, Starport kept the current state of your blockchain.
 In effect, your blockchain was in a **broken** state, where **the code and the state were out of sync**.

 To see how to properly handle code changes that would otherwise result in a broken state, see the section on [migrations](./migration.md).

 </HighlightBox>

 Now you have to create other games and test the rejection on them.
-Notice the incrementing game id.
+Notice the incrementing game ID.

 <CodeGroup>
 <CodeGroupItem title="Bob rejects" active>